iPad 3: Is it worth upgrading if you already have an iPad 2? "New iPad" VS old iPad comparisons

 For those of you who are cash strapped or don’t find the iPad 3 upgrades to appealing, the iPad 2 is still a great machine.
 If you don’t own an iPad and are wondering witch one to buy, I would highly recommend taking a second look at the iPad 2 before going straight for the new iPad.

-$100 less than its newer iPad model.
+The iPad 2 isn’t going anywhere, Apple will now sell it for $100 less than its newer iPad model.
 It will now compete with other lower priced tablets and still be the best “cheap” tablet to buy.
 The iPad 2 will come with 16GB of memory and Wi-Fi, but no 3G or 4G Internet connection.

 At the end of the day, whichever iPad you choose will most likely won’t be disappointed.